-1976: Supervisor Baxter Ward, Chairman of the Board of Supervisors, Los Angeles County, presents to the Southern California Rapid Transit District Board of Directors the Sunset Coast Line proposal for a countywide rail rapid transit system.
+1976: Supervisor Baxter Ward, Chairman of the Los Angeles County Board of Supervisors, presents to the Southern California Rapid Transit District Board of Directors the Sunset Coast Line proposal for a countywide rail rapid transit system.

 The system (map), consisting of 89 miles of aerial structure and 94 miles of at-grade structure within freeway rights-of-way, would provide heavy rail transit to 43 cities in the County south of the San Gabriel Mountains.

-Distinguished guests included the newly-appointed California Secretary of Business, Transportation and Housing Carl D. Covitz; Congressman Glenn Anderson; Los Angeles County Supervisors Deane Dana and Kenneth Hahn; Long Beach City Councilman and LACTC Chair Ray Grabinski; Los Angeles City Councilmember Ruth Galanter and others.
+Distinguished guests included the newly-appointed California Secretary of Business, Transportation and Housing Carl D. Covitz; Congressman Glenn Anderson; Los Angeles County Supervisors Deane Dana and Kenneth Hahn; Long Beach City Councilman and LACTC Chair Ray Grabinski; Los Angeles City Council Member Ruth Galanter and others.

+The original Green Line plans called for the first fully-automated rail rapid transit line in the United States.
 The project was scaled back, as legal issues involving the Century Freeway resulted in a 1979 federal consent decree allowed transportation officials to move forward with the Green Line with a proviso for more affordable housing near the freeway.

 More information can be found in the February, 1991 issue of Metro Moves employee news magazine.